 Depression and life insurance can be hard to fit together.
 Due to the extremely varied and complex nature of mental illness, it is difficult to give a general description of how insurers will treat your depression.
 As with all pre-existing conditions, the recency and severity of your depression will have a significant bearing on the terms applied to your policy.

 If you had a minor bout of depression 10 years ago, the insurer could well choose to overlook it completely.
 If you took 3 months off work last year for depression, the insurer will need to conduct further investigations.
 If you are currently undergoing treatment (counselling or medication), a mental illness exclusion will almost certainly apply to a new income protection policy that you take out.
 Life Insurance may or may not be effected by this.

 Other influencing factors include: the type of insurance you were looking for (life cover easier to obtain), your occupation (stress/anxiety related), your family history of mental illness, your history of managing your illness as well as the underwriting criteria of the relevant insurer.

-No matter how well you may feel you are functioning with depression, life insurance or income protection insurance may still be difficult to obtain because underwriters can fail to take full consideration of individual circumstance.
+No matter how well you may feel you are functioning with depression, life insurance or income protection insurance may still be difficult to obtain because insurers see things differently to the way you or your doctor assess your circumstances.

 The bigger picture is not always seen and instead the focus is squarely on the depression diagnosis.
-This is why you need life insurance advice from a professional in the industry to lock in the best quality and most affordable insurance policy possible for you.
+This is why you need life insurance advice from a professional to assist in determining your options.

 What Do We Do To Prevent Discrimination Against Sufferers Of Depression?